eteng2012/Wildfire-Detector/README.md

 ## Requirements

 To use the python files, one needs to install numpy, tensorflow, and keras onto their python environment.
-On some IDEs, there may be "Import could not be resolved" errors, but these can often be ignored.

-If keras is not importing properly, one fix that I found helpful was pip uninstalling both tensorflow and keras, and then reinstalling just tensorflow.

-To use the Raspberry Pi functionality, more libraries will be needed.
+To use the Raspberry Pi functionality, more libraries will be needed, including cv2, PIL, and picamera.
+Please note that the libaries/functionality may be out of date for the newest versions of Raspberry Pi.

 ## Output